When did you decide to be a writer?

 Doesn’t that worry you?

 No. Why should it?
 That’s how I function.
-I have so many other things in my life that fascinate me, I don’t have time for worry or frustration about the birthing of a story.
+I have so many other things in my life that fascinate me, I don’t have time for worry or frustration about the growing pains of one particular story.

 What other things?

-I’m a musician and play baroque oboe, oboe da caccia and oboe d’amore as well as the saxhorn, modern oboe and English horn, flute and piccolo in different formations.
+I’m a musician and play baroque oboe, oboe da caccia and oboe d’amore as well as the saxhorn, modern oboe and English horn, flute, piccolo, and tuba in different formations.
 I sometimes get work as an actress in film; I’m a contemporary artist and photographer (http://www.jill-culiner.com).
 I also like heading out with my dogs and crossing countries on foot, taking Europe’s half-forgotten green lanes and trails that were in use way back in pagan times.

 You say you write perfectly realistic romances.
 What does that mean?

 My heroes and heroines are people just like us, who suddenly find themselves on the magic journey of falling in love.
 I’m not interested in writing about business moguls, billionaires or superheroes.
-I prefer intelligent men and women who feel passionately about what they do And although my settings are fascinating places — an archaeological site in Turkey (The Turkish Affair), a backwoods Nevada community (All About Charming Alice), an abandoned stretch of California coast (Felicity’s Power), or the bright lights of the country music world (A Swan’s Sweet Song) they really do exist.
+I prefer intelligent men and women who feel passionately about what they do And although my settings are fascinating places — an archaeological site in Turkey (The Turkish Affair), a backwoods Nevada community (All About Charming Alice, Desert Rose, and other Romance in Blake's Folly books), an abandoned stretch of California coast (Felicity’s Power), or the bright lights of the country music world (A Swan’s Sweet Song) they really do exist.

 Yes, I do add in a few funny, cranky, interesting secondary characters, but we find people like that all around us.
 And in my mysteries, there’s no overt violence, there are no car chases, no shootouts, no fisticuffs, karate chops or improbable situations: my goal is to write a good book, not copy televised drama.
 And, like in any good book, there’s information that allows my readers to become knowledgeable about new things (archaeology, or snakes, or the origins of country music, or foreign aid).